-Born in London, Edward studied trumpet and piano as a child, going on to read music at King’s College, London, studying trumpet at the Royal Academy of Music with Iaan Wilson.
+Born in London, Edward read music at King’s College, London, studying trumpet at the Royal Academy of Music.

-Having begun singing in his late twenties, Edward quickly began to develop a professional career, studying privately with Russell Smythe and Gary Coward.
+Having begun singing in his late twenties, Edward quickly began to develop a professional career, studying privately with Russell Smythe and Raymond Connell.

 In 2015 Edward became a member of the Glyndebourne Chorus, and worked for four years on various critically acclaimed productions, including performances at the BBC Proms and worldwide cinema broadcasts.
-Highlights have included Barry Kosky’s Saul, covering Flora’s servant in La Traviata and performing in the semichorus of Brett Dean’s award-winning Hamlet.
+Highlights have included Barry Kosky’s Saul and performing in the semichorus of Brett Dean’s award-winning Hamlet.